 Which hormone is responsible for ovulation?

+Are you curious what hormones are involved in ovulation?
 The ovulation process starts in the brain.
 The hypothalamus — a gland in the brain tasked with maintaining hormone levels in your body — secretes gonadotropin-releasing hormone (GnRH) at the beginning of the follicular phase (that is, the first day of your menstrual cycle).
 GnRH then signals the pituitary gland, another gland in the brain, to release follicle stimulating hormone (FSH).

 FSH sends a signal to the undeveloped eggs in your uterus and these eggs start maturing.
 However, only one egg will become dominant and reach full maturity; the others will disintegrate.
-At the same time, your maturing follicles release estrogen, a hormone that builds your uterine lining to prepare for possible conception.
+At the same time, your maturing follicles release estrogen, a hormone for ovulation that builds your uterine lining to prepare for possible conception.

 The heightened levels of estrogen also cause your pituitary gland to release luteinizing hormone (LH).
 LH tells your ovaries that it’s time to release a fully developed egg.
 Anywhere from 24 to 36 hours after your pituitary gland has released LH into your system, the egg ruptures the ovary wall and heads into the fallopian tubes where it waits for the sperm.